ajbraus/wdi-homework/week6/03-what-i-wish-i-knew.md

 With the methods ```Post.all_published``` and ```Post.all_unpublished```, we’ve not only made it simpler to test our code, we’ve also made it possible to reuse that same set of conditions in another location.

 ## 2) byebug

+[Byebug](https://github.com/deivid-rodriguez/byebug) is a wonderful gem for debugging code that ships in new rails projects.
+To use it just add ```byebug``` anywhere you have a question about, and then run that code.
+In your terminal, your server will stop at the word ```byebug``` and open up a REPL console at that moment in the code.
+You can debug models, controllers, even views.
+Try it out.

 ## 3) thin